Task-Aware Low-Light Enhancement for Robotics [GitHub]

 of colors can be unintentionally altered, leading to discrepancies that affect the visual quality and accuracy of images.

-In this project, we developed a novel color adjustment algorithm designed to effectively manage changes in hue as brightness levels
+In this project, I developed a novel color adjustment algorithm designed to effectively manage changes in hue as brightness levels

 are altered.
 The algorithm's effectiveness is demonstrated through a series of analyses comparing it to existing